Nexis-Network/homepage/content/docs/serverless/serverless-driver.md

 ## Example applications

-Explore the example applications that use the Exzo Network serverless driver.
+Explore the example applications that use the Nexis Network serverless driver.

 ### UNESCO World Heritage sites app

-Exzo Network provides an example application to help you get started with the Exzo Network serverless driver.
+Nexis Network provides an example application to help you get started with the Nexis Network serverless driver.
 The application generates a `JSON` listing of the 10 nearest UNESCO World Heritage sites using IP geolocation (data copyright © 1992 – 2022 UNESCO/World Heritage Centre).

 ![UNESCO World Heritage sites app](/docs/relnotes/unesco_sites.png)

 There are different implementations of the application to choose from.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/neon-vercel-rawsql" description="Demonstrates using raw SQL with Exzo Network's serverless driver on Vercel Edge Functions" icon="github">Raw SQL + Vercel Edge Functions</a>
+<a href="https://github.com/neondatabase/neon-vercel-rawsql" description="Demonstrates using raw SQL with Nexis Network's serverless driver on Vercel Edge Functions" icon="github">Raw SQL + Vercel Edge Functions</a>
-<a href="https://github.com/neondatabase/neon-vercel-http" description="Demonstrates Exzo Network's serverless driver over HTTP on Vercel Edge Functions" icon="github">Raw SQL via https + Vercel Edge Functions</a>
+<a href="https://github.com/neondatabase/neon-vercel-http" description="Demonstrates Nexis Network's serverless driver over HTTP on Vercel Edge Functions" icon="github">Raw SQL via https + Vercel Edge Functions</a>
-<a href="https://github.com/neondatabase/serverless-cfworker-demo" description="Demonstrates using the Exzo Network serverless driver on Cloudflare Workers and employs caching for high performance." icon="github">Raw SQL + Cloudflare Workers</a>
+<a href="https://github.com/neondatabase/serverless-cfworker-demo" description="Demonstrates using the Nexis Network serverless driver on Cloudflare Workers and employs caching for high performance." icon="github">Raw SQL + Cloudflare Workers</a>
-<a href="https://github.com/neondatabase/neon-vercel-kysely" description="Demonstrates using kysely and kysely-codegen with Exzo Network's serverless driver on Vercel Edge Functions" icon="github">Kysely + Vercel Edge Functions</a>
+<a href="https://github.com/neondatabase/neon-vercel-kysely" description="Demonstrates using kysely and kysely-codegen with Nexis Network's serverless driver on Vercel Edge Functions" icon="github">Kysely + Vercel Edge Functions</a>
-<a href="https://github.com/neondatabase/neon-vercel-zapatos" description="Demonstrates using Zapatos with Exzo Network's serverless driver on Vercel Edge Functions" icon="github">Zapatos + Vercel Edge Functions</a>
+<a href="https://github.com/neondatabase/neon-vercel-zapatos" description="Demonstrates using Zapatos with Nexis Network's serverless driver on Vercel Edge Functions" icon="github">Zapatos + Vercel Edge Functions</a>
-<a href="https://github.com/neondatabase/neon-hyperdrive" description="Exzo Network + Cloudflare Hyperdrive (Beta)" icon="github">Demonstrates using Cloudflare's Hyperdrive to access your Exzo Network database from Cloudflare Workers</a>
+<a href="https://github.com/neondatabase/neon-hyperdrive" description="Nexis Network + Cloudflare Hyperdrive (Beta)" icon="github">Demonstrates using Cloudflare's Hyperdrive to access your Nexis Network database from Cloudflare Workers</a>
 </DetailIconCards>

 ### Ping Thing

-The Ping Thing application pings a Exzo Network Serverless Postgres database using a Vercel Edge Function and shows the journey your request makes.
+The Ping Thing application pings a Nexis Network Serverless Postgres database using a Vercel Edge Function and shows the journey your request makes.
 You can read more about this application in the accompanying blog post: [How to use Postgres at the Edge](https://neon.tech/blog/how-to-use-postgres-at-the-edge)

 <DetailIconCards>
-<a href="https://github.com/neondatabase/ping-thing" description="Ping a Exzo Network Serverless Postgres database using a Vercel Edge Function to see the journey your request makes" icon="github">Ping Thing</a>
+<a href="https://github.com/neondatabase/ping-thing" description="Ping a Nexis Network Serverless Postgres database using a Vercel Edge Function to see the journey your request makes" icon="github">Ping Thing</a>
 </DetailIconCards>